Jersey City vacation rentals

 Further inland, Jersey City’s Historic Downtown neighborhood is lined with late-Victorian brick buildings that house independent boutiques, designer dog treats, and antique furniture.
 Newark Avenue’s pedestrian-only block is home to artisanal eateries and unique shops as well as outdoor markets.
 With regular, fast trains to Manhattan, Jersey City is also a convenient and affordable home base for exploring the Big Apple.

 The best time to stay in a vacation rental in Jersey City

 Summers are warm and humid and usually see the most rain of the year.
 In summer, street festivals are in full swing, and the city’s JC Fridays offer free open-door art exhibits in galleries, restaurants, and conference spaces across Jersey City.
 Fall brings cool and comfortable temperatures as well as the All About Downtown Street Fair event, which hosts more than 100 vendors, including eateries and gelato stands along with booths with handmade jewelry and crafts.

 Winters are usually frigid and snowy in Jersey City.
 The Happy Holiday Market takes place through December, where vendors sell handmade goods.
 Spring is warm and pleasant during the day and can get cold at night.
 Groove on Grove’s outdoor free weekly concert series begins this time of year, with musical performances for all ages plus a makers’ market.

-What are the top things to do in Jersey City?
+Top things to do in Jersey City